Volunteer for a SASGOG Committee

 Dues are collected from members based on an anniversary date, requiring a defined process to message and collect within an acceptable timeframe.

-Mentorship Committee: The Mentorship Committee has three goals: incorporate mentorship topics in SASGOG Annual Meeting, -provide mentorship support and opportunities to SASGOG members through our yearly mentee/mentor pairing, engage diverse SASGOG members.
+Mentorship Committee: The Mentorship Committee has three goals: incorporate mentorship topics in SASGOG Annual Meetings, provide mentorship support and opportunities to SASGOG members through our yearly mentee/mentor pairing and through initiatives outside of meetings, and to engage diverse SASGOG members.

-Nominating Committee: The Nominating Committee will seek appropriate candidates and submit a slate of at least one nominee for each vacant or elective office when necessary to the Secretary by January 1, of each election year.
+Nominating Committee: The Nominating Committee shall seek appropriate candidates and submit a slate of at least one nominee for each vacant or elective office when necessary to the Board not less than 90 days before the Annual Meeting of each election year.

-Patient Safety & Quality Improvement Committee (PSQI): The PSQI Committee is charged with
+Patient Safety & Quality Improvement Committee (PSQI): The PSQI Committee:

-2) Creating valuable, new resources for providers seeking to implement improvements.
+• Creates valuable, new resources for SASGOG members seeking to implement improvements.

-3) Providing opportunities for SASGOG members to pursue scholarly activity related to patient safety.
+• Provides opportunities for SASGOG members to pursue scholarly activity related to patient safety and quality improvement.

-5) Positioning SASGOG as a valued patient safety resource for members, the Ob-Gyn community, and other stakeholders in medicine beyond our specialty.
+• Positions SASGOG as a valued patient safety & quality improvement resource for members, the Ob-Gyn community, and other stakeholders in medicine beyond our specialty.

 Pearls – Publications Committee: The Pearls-Publication Committee is charged with overseeing the publication and revision of the Pearls documents, mentoring junior authors, and making editorial decisions.
 The Committee is also responsible for overseeing all SASGOG publication work, advising the Board on external publication opportunities, selecting editors for external publications and for participation in the selection of volunteers to work on academic task forces.